Soullevram/Soullevram/README.md

 - 👋 Hi, I’m @Soullevram
 - 👀 I’m interested in Genomic Data Science - with emphasis on Statistical Genomics, NGS and WGS data analysis.
-- 🌱 I’m currently learning other programming languages.
+- 🌱 I’m proficient in R and Python and currently learning other programming languages.
 - 💞️ I’m looking to collaborate on projects related to Genomic Data Science.
 - 📫 How to reach me: marveloye@gmail.com or ooyebanjo488@stu.ui.edu.ng